DeterminateSystems/nix-installer/README.md

 curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install
 ```

-If systemd is not enabled, pass `--init none` at the end of the command.
+If systemd is not enabled, pass `--init none` at the end of the command:

+> When `--init none` is used, only `root` can run Nix.

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install --init none